shababhsiddique/ibikri-shabab/readme.md

 This is a simple Classified Ads application

-- Users can Register / Signup (in progress).
+- Users can Register / Signup.
 - Guests can View / Search Advertisements (in progress).
 - Users can View / Search / Post Advertisements (in progress).
 - Administrator can moderate posts and ban users (in progress).